tatianegercina/FinTech/02-Homework/04-Pandas/Instructions/README.md

 2. Detect and remove null values.

-3. Remove dollar signs and any other character from the numeric values and convert the data types as needed.
+3. If any columns have dollar signs or characters other than numeric values, remove those characters and convert the data types as needed.

 4. The whale portfolios and algorithmic portfolio CSV files contain daily returns, but the S&P TSX 60 CSV file contains closing prices.
 Convert the S&P TSX 60 closing prices to daily returns.